 Written notification is sent to the parties at least 24 hours before the time and date on which mail ballots will be dispatched to the voters, informing the parties of the dispatch time and thus the time of the "start" of the election for application of the Peerless Plywood rule.
 Guardsmark, LLC, 363 NLRB No. 103 (2016); Peerless Plywood, 107 NLRB 427 (1953).
-The notification should also set forth a terminal time and date by which the ballots should be returned to the Regional Office, as well as the date and time of the ballot count.
+The notification should also set forth the date and time of the ballot count, and disclose that, in order to be counted, the ballots must be received by the Regional Office before the count.
+However, the date and time of the count serves as the terminal time of the election.
+Thus, if a ballot arrives at a Regional Office before the ballot count, it is to be counted. t.

-For the information of the parties, a copy of Form NLRB-4175 Instructions to Eligible Employees Voting by United States Mail, which will be sent to the voters, should also be enclosed with the notification.
+For the information of the parties, a copy of Form NLRB-4175 Instructions to Eligible Employees Voting by Mail, which will be sent to the voters, should also be enclosed with the notification.